-- Administration hosted an information session with the Development Industry on May 10, 2018.
-This included a formal presentation providing interested stakeholders a chance to understand the Off-Site Levy update and provide comments. - The development community was generally supportive of the revised projects and rate changes.
-The comments collected provide important insight into the long term management of the County's Off-Site Levy program.
+- Administration hosted an information session with the Development Industry on March 28th, 2019 to provide interested stakeholders a chance to understand the Off-Site Levy update and provide comments. - No objections or concerns were received during or after the information session.